Skip to main content

 def main(page: ft.Page):

-page.window_bgcolor = ft.colors.TRANSPARENT
+page.window_bgcolor = ft.Colors.TRANSPARENT

 page.window_title_bar_hidden = True